 Location Planning for Sunrise Photography

 One of the most important things to think about when photographing sunrise is the location.
-Landscape photographers know you can’t fiddle with finding a location in the morning.
-When you wake up so have a spot in mind before heading out.
+Landscape photographers know you can’t go hunting for a composition in the dark, so have a spot in mind before you head out.

 There are plenty of apps to help you plan your sunrise photoshoot.
 These can range from the quality of sunrise to angles of the sun and much more.
 At a minimum you’ll want to be aware of where the sun is rising so you know where to photograph.
 For example if you’re visiting a lake you’ll need to know what side of the lake to be on.
 Additionally you’ll need to know what time sunrise is but there are plenty of websites that tell you and most weather apps will show you sunrise times.